With almost 50 years of clinical use behind it, the field of neurofeedback has diversified into a wide range of approaches and methods.

 Most EEG neurofeedback therapists integrate elements of the next category into their practice, further expanding their capabilities.

-3D Neurofeedback expands on the capabilities of surface neurofeedback with a full range of new advances; bringing to bear the next generation of 3D brain imaging and training tools.
+3D Neurofeedback expands on the capabilities of surface neurofeedback with a full range of new advances, using the next generation of 3D brain imaging and training tools.
 In the hands of a skilled clinician, it is the ultimate brain training toolkit.

 Using a full 19 sensor cap, the clinician is able to train any number of areas together (as opposed to individual surface areas with the more common 2 sensor neurofeedback).
 By using a medical research database (Z-score) and deep brain source imaging (LoRETA), 3D neurofeedback can directly train entire brain networks; targeting overall electrical activity (amplitude), brain connectivity (coherence), processing speed (phase), and more.